 I believe the Margaret Dollar was named after Robert's wife, Margaret Proudfoot Dollar.

 Below is an image I purchased from the Vancouver Maritime Museum.
 It shows Margaret Dollar early in her working career loading lumber from barges.
 The men handling the lumber on the barge help give the picture some scale.
-I found a very similar image on the State Library of Victoria, Australia's website, probably taken at the same time, which you can view here.

 Margaret Dollar was apparently used exclusively in the Pacific, sailing a great triangular trade route between San Francisco, the Pacific Northwest and the Orient.
 To date I have been able to locate 20 crew lists, spanning from May of 1923 through June of 1934.